Medical Emergencies in the Dental Office

 3-Hour Workshop!
 This workshop fulfills the dental office emergencies requirement for DA II status.

-Clinical Associate Professor, Department of Dental Ecology
+Clinical Assistant Professor, Department of Dental Ecology

 University of North Carolina at Chapel Hill School of Dentistry